mattermost-community/mattermost-app-google-drive/README.md

 - Create a Google Drive file
 - Share a Google Drive file
 - View and reply to comments
+- Publish on Google Drive any file attached to a Mattermost post

 ### Manage Google Drive notifications
 - Enable or disable notifications for all files